 · “If the worker’s home state allows Ohio employers to enter their state and work temporarily and still be covered by Ohio BWC, then Ohio will reciprocate, that is, will allow out-of-state employers from that state to enter Ohio to work temporarily and still be covered by their home state’s workers’ compensation system, up to a maximum of 90 days.”

 So, it appears that since Indiana allows an Ohio employer to be covered by its Ohio policy while working in Indiana, then Ohio will reciprocate, that is, allow an Indiana employer to be covered by its Indiana policy while working in Ohio.
 However, the work must be temporary since Ohio places a limit of 90 days.
 The 90 days provision applies

 Note: We do not have a legal definition of "temporary" or what constitutes "beginning operations" in another state.
 This is a gray area that depends on individual circumstances that a carrier will consider.

 Per Illinois statute, any contracting work performed in that state must use Illinois rates.
 Specifically, Illinois HB 228 effective 1/1/98 requires construction contractors to use “...rates of the situs where the work or project is located in Illinois...”
-Similar laws exist in Delaware, Florida, New Hampshire, New York, and possibly others.
+Similar laws exist in Delaware, Florida, New Hampshire, and New York.

 New York Information